 Smoke Alarms and Fires

 Fire kills more Americans than all natural disasters combined, and over 80 percent of all fire deaths occur in residences.
-Direct property loss due to fires in the United States is estimated at $8.6 billion per year.
-Cooking and smoking are the leading causes of residential fires, followed by heating fixtures.
+Direct property loss due to fires in the United States is estimated at $21.9 billion per year.
+Cooking and smoking are the leading causes of residential fires, followed by heating fixture issues.

-A smoke alarm is a battery operated or electrically connected device that senses the presence of visible or invisible particles produced by combustion, and sounds an alarm when these particles are sensed.
+A smoke alarm is a battery operated or electrically connected device that senses the presence of visible or invisible particles produced by combustion.
+When these particles are detected, the device sounds an alarm.

 Types of Smoke Alarms